 - 1. Socio-technical: How can the teamwork of human knowledge workers and artificial agents (that might act "on behalf of" people) be balanced?
-Here, questions from human-computer interaction arise, but also questions of trust, responsibility, etc. - Agent technology and KM functionality: What agent models and architectures are needed for what kind of KM application?
+Questions from human-computer interaction arise here, but also questions of trust, responsibility, etc. - 2.
+Agent technology and KM functionality: What agent models and architectures are needed for what kind of KM application?
 Should concepts of trust, responsibility, rights, obligations be integrated in the models?
-How can the flexibility of reactivity and proactivity better be exploited for KM tasks? - Methodological and engineering aspects: Which functionalities can be provided as a kind of "KM middleware" or as modules for building KM applications?
-How should agent-orientation of design and implementation be reflected in an "agent-based KM methodology"
+How can the flexibility of reactivity and proactivity be better exploited for KM tasks?
+Which new functionalities can agent-based systems offer to KM? - 3.
+Methodological and engineering aspects: Which functionalities can be provided as a kind of "KM middleware" or as modules for building KM applications?
+How should agent-orientation of design and implementation be reflected in an "agent-based KM methodology" in order to facilitate transitions between different phases in the development cycle? - 4.
+Evaluation of agent-based KM: How well does the integration of (non agent-based) legacy systems into agent environments work in real-world applications (case studies)?
+How easily can new agent-based components really be integrated into an existing system?
+Which evaluation paradigms can be used to make different KM applications more comparable (agent-based vs. agent-based, but also agent-based vs. "traditional")?